tsoubiran/RIR/README.md

 ## Details

-RIR publish the state of per country allocation and assignment of Internet numbers on a daily basis.
+Each RIR publishes the state of per country allocation and assignment of Internet numbers on a daily basis.
 Those files are available from the RIR respective ftp servers :

 * AfriNIC  : <ftp://ftp.afrinic.net/pub/stats/>
 * APNIC    : <ftp://ftp.apnic.net/pub/stats/apnic/>